 Adding a concrete idea like a hand-sign to a more abstract concept like pitch makes it much easier for kids and adults to develop their sense of pitch.

 Plus, they also give you an instrument free way to get your kids involved in the singing process (which is good for busy bodied kids and anyone they’re sitting next to).

 For shy singers, the hand-signs can help bring them out of their shell.
 By having the hand-signs to focus on, kids will feel a bit less vulnerable when they sing in front of other people.

 For overzealous singers, adding the hand-signs in will guide them to becoming more deliberate with how they sing (and force them to take things a bit more note-by-note).
 That way, they’re more focused on hitting their intended pitch instead of showing off their Beyonce vibrato!

-If you’re not familiar with the Solfege hand-signs, the video above will introduce them to you and your child!
+If you’re not familiar with the Solfege hand-signs, the video below in an excellent introduction to singing with Solfege!